Stimulated-Raman-scattering amplification of attosecond XUV pulses with pulse-train pumps and application to local in-depth plasma-density measurement: Results and discussion

 \subsection{XUV-pulse amplification}

-Figure~\ref{fig:SRS-ampl} shows the amplification of a seed pulse with initial amplitude $a_1=0.02$; panel~(a) shows the pulse before and panel~(b) after interaction with the pump pulse train consisting of $N=10$ pulses with wavelength $\lambda_0=38{\rm\,nm}$.
-The black dotted curves in panel~(a) and (b) indicate the spatial filtering used to obtain the spectra of the seed pulse shown in Fig.~\ref{fig:SRS-ampl}(c), where the dashed blue line represent the spectrum of the initial seed pulse and the solid red line represent that of the amplified seed pulse; the dotted magenta line show the spectrum of the pump after SRS has occurred.
+Figure~\ref{fig:SRS-ampl} shows the amplification of a seed pulse with initial amplitude $a_1=0.02$; Figs.~\ref{fig:SRS-ampl}(a) and \ref{fig:SRS-ampl}(b) show the pulse before and after, respectively, interaction with the pump pulse train consisting of $N=10$ pulses with wavelength $\lambda_0=38{\rm\,nm}$.
+The dotted black curves in Figs.~\ref{fig:SRS-ampl}(a) and \ref{fig:SRS-ampl}(b) indicate the spatial filtering used to obtain the spectra of the seed pulse shown in Fig.~\ref{fig:SRS-ampl}(c), where the dashed blue curve represents the spectrum of the initial seed pulse and the solid red curve represents that of the amplified seed pulse; the dotted magenta curve shows the spectrum of the pump after SRS has occurred.
 The vertical dashed lines show the spectral maxima of the pump and amplified seed pulses; the corresponding frequency downshift $\Delta\omega$ agrees very well with the plasma frequency $\omega_\pp$ associated with the electron density $n_{\ee}=0.1\nc[,1]$ used here.